 How to manage IBS

-If you have IBS, consider these lifestyle changes to better manage your condition (2,3,4) :
+If you have IBS, consider these lifestyle changes to better manage and treat your condition (2,3,4) :

 Know your food triggers